x-govuk/govuk-prototype-filters/README.md

 GOV.UK Prototype Filters are designed to work with the GOV.UK Prototype Kit.

-If you are using v13 or later of the kit, the components will be immediately available once you have installed the package, and can be [managed alongside other plugins in your prototype](https://prototype-kit.service.gov.uk/docs/install-and-use-plugins).
+If you are using v13 or later of the kit, the filters will be immediately available once you have installed the package, and can be [managed alongside other plugins in your prototype](https://prototype-kit.service.gov.uk/docs/install-and-use-plugins).

 ## Advanced usage